raine/tgreddit/README.md

 # Optional.
 Defaults to $HOME/.local/state/tgreddit/data.db3.
 db_path = "/path/to/data.db3"

+# List of Telegram user ids that can use the commands provided by the bot.
+authorized_users = [
+  123123123
+]

 # Token of your Telegram bot - you get this from @botfather.
 telegram_bot_token = "..."